guillemalomar/LinearRegression/README.md

 ### Additional Parameters

 ```
+-> % python LinearRegression.py -h
-usage: GradientDescent.py [-h] [-f FILE] [-i INPUT]
+usage: LinearRegression.py [-h] [-f FILE] [-m MODE] [-i INPUT]

-Gradient Descent
+Linear Regression

 optional arguments:
   -h, --help                show this help message and exit
   -f FILE, --file FILE      CSV input file.
 If not specified it will use a default one.
+  -m MODE, --mode MODE      Application mode: GD (Gradient Descent)| NM (Normal Equation).
+Default: GD
   -i INPUT, --input INPUT   Input values to process.
 Between 's.
-Example: '2.2 3.3'
+Example: '2.2 3.3'.
+Default: Random
  ```

  ## The output

 Once the execution has finished, the resulting images will be stored in _output/_.
-These images should look similar to this:
+These images should look similar to the following ones:

 ![alt text][logo2]

-[logo2]: output/example_3Db_output.png "Application Architecture"
+[logo2]: output/example_2Db_output.png "Output of the execution using a 2D training set"

+![alt text][logo2]

+[logo2]: output/example_3Db_output.png "Output of the execution using a 3D training set"

 The names of the images follow the next syntax: